AKA-SSH/CentraComm/README.md

 This project is licensed under the MIT License.

 ## Contact
-For further assistance or queries, please contact the project maintainers or consult the CentraComm documentation.
+For further queries, please contact the project maintainer: [Akash Singh](https://www.linkedin.com/in/aka-ssh/)

 ---